berdjabrahamian/berdjabrahamian.github.io/README.md

 Highly skilled Technical Lead and Digital Development Specialist with 10+ years of experience in programming.
 Proven ability to design, develop, and maintain high-quality software solutions, build scalable infrastructure, and lead teams effectively.

-I have a well rounded and valuable understanding of how to drive the project forward by focusing on the needs and requirements of my clients and effectively shifting gears and pivoting in a constant changing ladnscape of scopes and priorities.
+I have well rounded and valuable understanding of how to drive projects forward by focusing on the needs and requirements of my clients by effectively shifting gears and pivoting in a constant changing ladnscape of scopes and priorities.
 Resulting in a product that exceeds expectation.